tpw809/ranf_thread_fast/docs/user_guides.md

 A good starting safety factor for ultimate failure is: SF_u = 1.4

+NASA-STD-5001 is an example of a structural factors of safety requirements document.

 ### Yield Safety Factor

 Safety factor against yield (plastic deformation).

 A good starting safety factor for yield failure is: SF_u = 1.2

+NASA-STD-5001 is an example of a structural factors of safety requirements document.

 ### Separation Safety Factor